jhlywa/chess.js/README.md

 [Portable Game Notation](http://en.wikipedia.org/wiki/Portable_Game_Notation).
 Options is a optional parameter that may contain a `newline_char` which is a string representation of a RegExp (and should not be pre-escaped) and defaults to `\r?\n`).
-Options may also contain the `sloppy` flag to handle overly disambiguated moves (see `.move` documentation for more information).
+Options may also contain a `sloppy` flag which allows chess.js to parse moves in various non-standard notations  (see `.move` documentation for more information).
 Returns true if the PGN was parsed successfully, otherwise false.

 ```js
 var chess = new Chess();